finddx/FINDCov19Tracker/README.md

 ### Data sources

 **Test data** : Collated everyday by the FIND team, from information found online. [x] countries are updated automatically running the [x] script found in the main folder.
-The source test file is then saved in the dropbox folder under the name coronavirus_tests_YYYYMMDD_sources_SO.csv
+The source test file is then saved under the name coronavirus_tests_YYYYMMDD_sources_SO.csv on https://github.com/dsbbfinddx/FINDCov19TrackerData/tree/master/raw

 **Case and Death data** : Downloaded daily from the COVID19 JHU repository: https://github.com/CSSEGISandData/COVID-19